 Maybe we like tattoos because they provide a sense of permanence in a world which sometimes spins too fast, where people come and go and nothing is certain.
 Maybe we prefer polyamory, open relationships and one night stands because so many of us saw our parents torn to shreds by messy divorces.
 Maybe we value travel because we see chunks of the world getting destroyed each day and we want to experience it before it’s gone.
 Maybe we don’t want kids because we are scared of the world they will grow up in.
 Maybe we heard our parents and grandparents lament that they have worked too hard, not taken risks, settled down too young or not followed their dreams and we don’t want to do the same.
 Maybe we want to found our own companies because we’re sick of corporate greed and want to change a tiny slice of an industry.

-The reason I, personally, am quite happy to spend money on brunch and takeout coffee is because I have no intention of spending hundreds of thousands of pounds on a house, master’s degree, car, expensive possessions and wedding.
+The reason I, personally, am quite happy to spend money on brunch and takeout coffee is because I have no intention of spending hundreds of thousands of pounds on a house, car, expensive possessions and wedding.
 I would much rather invest in experiences while renting, taking buses and making do with minimal belongings.
-My desire for freedom overrides any need for stability.
-And though I’m partial to brunch, I’m not clueless about finance.
-And still, the staff at my favourite lunch haunt, coffee shop, and bar all know my usual order off by heart and greet me by asking how the writing is going.
+Though I’m partial to brunch, I’m not clueless about finance.
+And still, the staff at my favorite lunch haunt, coffee shop, and bar all know my usual order off by heart and greet me by asking how the writing is going.
 Millennials aren’t financially illiterate.
 We just have different priorities.
 With the proliferation of personal finance blogs, being illiterate on the topic has become a choice.
-If I don't understand something, I can consult my pals Ramit Sethi and J Money (my old housemate once admonished 'Rosie, you can't expect Ramit Sethi to solve all your problems.'
-I beg to differ.)
-(Also, shout out to J Money for being a lovely dude who has given me super helpful advice via email in the past.)

 Switching to a minimalist lifestyle lead to some dramatic changes in my perspective.
 One of the biggest realisations has been understanding that home ownership is not an intrinsically important goal.
 On closer inspection, it makes very little sense.
 We forget that a house is just another item we have been socialised to covet.
 Home ownership has become the ultimate signifier of maturity, success and achievement.
 It's funny how many of the things we are told are the biggest milestones in our lives -buying a house, learning to drive, getting a degree, a wedding- happen to involve spending large sums of money.
 I am certainly not opposed to any of those, but I do think we need to stop measuring people's success by how many expensive purchases they tick off a predefined list.
 It is yet another unseen script we follow without thinking.